SaifTTU/Virtual-Reality---CS-4331---Project-1/README.md

 List of the Models I created:

-Chair
+Chair.

-Table
+Table.

-Computer
+Computer.

-Chimney
+Chimney.

-Bed
+Bed.

-Shelf
+Shelf.

-Plant Bed
+Plant Bed.

-Pool
+Pool.

-Sun
+Sun.

-Rug
+Rug.

-Window
+Window.

-Calendars 1 and 2
+Calendars 1 and 2.
+(I drew the image)

-Webs
+Webs.
+(I drew the image)

 Links to the Images I used: